Services

 4. 04

 What is the real deployment timeline?
-Ask for actual customer timelines from contract to working dashboards, not just pilot timelines or ideal scenarios.
+Ask for real customer timelines from contract to working dashboards, not only pilot timelines or ideal scenarios.

 5. 05